-Swati is part of the Nguni group of Bantu languages and is spoken by about 1.5 million people in Swaziland and South Africa.
-It is one of the eleven official languages in South Africa and is taught in the schools of Swaziland, and in some South African schools.
+Swati is part of the Nguni group of Bantu languages and is spoken by about 1.5 million people in Eswatini (formerly Swaziland) and South Africa.
+It is one of the eleven official languages in South Africa and is taught in the schools of Eswatini, and in some South African schools.
 Swati, which is also known as Swazi, is closely related to Phuthi, a language spoken in Lesotho, and to Zulu, Ndebele and Xhosa.

-Swati has four main dialects: Shiselweni, Hhoho, Nandzini and Shiselweni, which correspond with the four administrative regions of Swaziland.
+Swati has four main varietes: Lubombo, Hhohho, Manzini and Shiselweni, which correspond with the four administrative regions of Eswatini.

 Information on Swati pronunciation compiled by Wolfram Siegel

 Bonkhe bantfu batalwa bakhululekile balingana ngalokufananako ngesitfunti nangemalungelo.
 Baphiwe ingcondvo nekucondza kanye nanembeza ngakoke bafanele batiphatse nekutsi baphatse nalabanye ngemoya webuzalwane.